Arabic-Image-Captioning/Arabic-Image-Labeling/README.md

 # Arabic Image Labeling
-**Arabic Image Labeling is a system for creating, editing, and enhancing Arabic image captioning.**
+**Arabic Image Labeling is a system for annotating images with arabic captioning.**

 ## Setup